Too Busy? Here's A Quick Summary

 While this whole charade is going on, it sucks the mosquito going to the net.
 Once they’re in the trap - well, let’s just say their miserable lives are about to end within the next 24 hours.

-NOTE: The next 3 products electric traps and don't need propane or other chemicals - I figured you might like these as well. 🙂
+NOTE: The next 3 products are electric mosquito traps and don't need propane or other harmful chemicals - I figured you might like these electronic insect options as well.

 Designed for a continuous, unblocked airflow, it’s not a mistake that Mosquito Magnet MM3300 has secured a spot on the list.